-Three important points may be noted at this stage.
-First, the gaps between the estimated reductions in P2 with different prediction methods are considerable.
+Three important points may be noted.
+First, the gaps between the estimated reductions in P_2 with different prediction methods are considerable.
 The statistical method used to design the transfer scheme is a crucial ingredient of the performance of the scheme.
 If we consider the results obtained with our best estimates (based on quantile regressions anchored on the first decile, especially for reducing P2, the progress is spectacular as compared to the results obtained with the subsidy scheme.
-An additional 6.97 percent of the population potentially disappear from the poor with the new transfer method.
-Even when compared with other estimation methods (e.g. OLS), substantial improvement of the poverty situation measured by P2 can be obtained.
+An additional seven percent of the population potentially disappear from the poor with the new transfer method as compared with subsidies.
+Even when compared with other cash transfer methods, substantial improvement of the poverty situation measured by P2 can be obtained (from 0.36 with the best OLS method to 0.25 with the best quantile regression method).
 The percentage of excluded poor households from the scheme dramatically falls (to 8.1 percent) as compared with what is obtained with OLS predictions based on geographical dummies (for which it is 24.7 percent).
-Second, the usually employed method, based on OLS estimates, appears as the less performing approach compared to other ways of focusing the prediction of living standards on the poor.
+Second, the usually employed method, based on OLS estimates, appears as the least performing approach compared to ways of focusing the predictions on the poor.
 However, when considering only the number of the poor, the OLS provide acceptable predictions for the richest of the poor that are not discounted when compared with the poorest.
+With limited budget, one could push still further the transfer performance by using quantile regressions centered about the poverty line for rtype transfers and centered on small quantiles for p-type transfers, consistently with the theoretical definitions of these transfer types.